Luis Fernando Intriago Páez

-Luis Fernando Intriago Páez (born 1956) is a secularized priest from Guayaquil.
+Luis Fernando Intriago Páez (born 1956) is a secularized priest from Guayaquil, Ecuador.
 He was parish priest of the Church of Our Lady of Czestochowa (Iglesia Nuestra Señora de Czestochowa) from 1996 to 2013.
 Intriago was dismissed from his priestly functions by the Archdiocese of Guayaquil after there were complaints that Intriago sexually abused and tortured minors.
 Intriago told his victims that to help themselves and their families, they needed to suffer through a secret sacrifice, which he named the dynamic of sin (dinámica del pecado).
 The Catholic Church does not approve such rituals.

 Intriago is known for his anti-abortion stance and for founding the Christian Life Movement in Ecuador.
 Christian Life Movement was founded by Luis Fernando Figari in Peru; he was also accused of sexual, physical, and psychological abuse of minors.

 Biography

 Early life and education

 Intriago was born in 1956 in Guayaquil, Ecuador, and is the second of four brothers.
 He graduated from Unidad Educativa Javier, a Jesuit school in Guayaquil.

 In his youth he was extroverted and sociable, liked to talk a lot, partied with his friends, and surfed in Montañita and other places on the Santa Elena Peninsula.
 From the age of 18, Intriago frequently visited the Schoenstatt Shrine in Guayaquil.
 He was part of Christian group for eight years, which brought him closer to the Catholic faith.
 When he was 26 years old and about to finish his studies in civil engineering and marry his girlfriend, Intriago was overwhelmed by a mixture of solitude and emptiness.
 Shortly after, during a few minutes of reflection at the Schoenstatt Shrine, he decided to give his life to the priesthood.